 Page 151

-By this means the jeverity and dryness of the precepts were abated by the ex . amples , which , at the same time that t ! ey relieved the mind , fixed the rules in the memory .
-Give a boy the di .. mensions of a piece of land , or a ...
+... means the jeverity and dryness of the precepts were abated by the ex . amples , which , at the fame time that they relieved the mind , fixed the rules in the memory .
+Give a boy the di menfions of a piece of land , or a fuppofed room ...

-By this means the jeverity and dryness of the precepts were abated by the ex . amples , which , at the same time that t ! ey relieved the mind , fixed the rules in the memory .
-Give a boy the di .. mensions of a piece of land , or a ...
+... means the jeverity and dryness of the precepts were abated by the ex . amples , which , at the fame time that they relieved the mind , fixed the rules in the memory .
+Give a boy the di menfions of a piece of land , or a fuppofed room ...

 Page 241